Doug Winter: The following information is from my eBook on Type One Liberty Head Double Eagles at http://doubleeaglebook.com/

-STRIKE: This is not a well struck issue.
+STRIKE: This is a poorly-struck issue.
 Most 1859-O double eagles are flat on the curls around the face and below the ear.
-The hair at the top of Liberty’s head is approximately 50% defined while the bow is fairly sharp.
-The stars are often weak with the first five showing less detail than the remaining eight.
-On the reverse, the wing tips and tail feathers are always weak.
-Many have slightly beveled edges, with this being more prominent on the obverse than the reverse.
-A diagnostic hallmark seen on all 1859-O double eagles is a group of obverse clashmarks above and below the ear of Liberty and at the nape of the neck within the recesses of the lowest two curls.
-These are present even on low grade coins.
+The hair at the top of the head shows around 50% of the definition while the bow is actually rather sharp.
+The obverse stars are typically weak with the first five showing less detail than the remaining eight.
+On the reverse, the wing tips and tail feathers are usually weak.
+Many 1859-O double eagles show slightly beveled edges with this more prominent on the obverse than on the reverse.
+A diagnostic hallmark seen on all genuine examples is a group of obverse clashmarks above and below the ear of Liberty and at the nape of the neck within the recesses of the lowest two curls.
+These are present even on lower grade coins.

-SURFACES: Almost every known 1859-O double eagle shows deep abrasions on the surfaces.
-These are compounded by the fact that the surfaces are typically reflective, making these marks appear especially bad.
-Some show mint-made streaks in the planchet or copper spotting.
-Many have scratches on the surfaces as well.
+SURFACES: Virtually all known examples show deep abrasions on the surfaces.
+These marks are compounded by the fact that the surfaces can be reflective, making these marks appear worse than they really are.
+Some have mint-made streaks in the planchet or copper spotting.
+I have seen many which are noticeably scratched as well.

 LUSTER: The luster is prooflike with a slightly grainy texture.
-The typical 1859-O double eagles is worn to the point that they are not very lustrous.
-On higher grade coins, the luster is often impaired by heavy abrasions and/or signs of repeated cleanings or dippings.
+Most 1859-O double eagles are worn to the point that they have impaired (or virtually no) luster.
+On higher grade coins, the luster is impaired by heavy abrasions and/or repeated cleanings.

 Baltimore Collection - Heritage 10/2008:3027, $97,750 - Heritage 3/2009:3232, $74,750 - Heritage 7/2009:1976, $71,875

 © 1999 - 2015 Collectors Universe NASDAQ: CLCT